akirk/friends-post-collection/README.md

 ## Changelog

+### 1.2.4
+- Update Share button to the new Friends styling

 ### 1.2.3
 - Supply post collections to the Friends browser extension
 - Add site configs to allow storing Youtube videos